 Yes, you can head into the city for a quick visit, but make sure to allow enough time to get back to the airport before your flight.
 The best transport option is the tram because you won’t need to worry about traffic delaying you on your way back.

-If you drive into an active ZTL zone with your rental car, you will be fined unless you are staying at a hotel in the zone or parking at a parking garage in the zone.
-In both cases, the establishments (hotel and garage) will communicate your license plate number to the authorities so you won’t receive a fine.
+If you drive into an active ZTL zone in Florence with your rental car, you will be fined unless you are staying at a hotel in the zone or parking at a parking garage in the zone.
+In both cases, make sure the establishments (hotel and garage) will communicate your license plate number to the authorities so you won’t receive a fine.
 Otherwise, expect a fine from your rental car company or in the mail upon your return home.